liwuhen/CVDeploy-2D/README.md

 ```

 # ![Contribute](https://img.shields.io/badge/how%20to%20contribute-project-brightgreen) Contributing
 Welcome users to participate in these projects.
-Please refer to [CONTRIBUTING.md](./doc/CONTRIBUTING.md) for the contributing guideline.
+Please refer to [CONTRIBUTING.md](./doc/CONTRIBUTING.md) for the contributing guideline.We encourage you to join the effort and contribute feedback, ideas, and code.
+You can participate in Working Groups, Working Groups have most of their discussions on [Slack](https://app.slack.com/client/T07U5CEEXCP/C07UKUA9TCJ) .

 # References